Skip to main content

 M0

-The cancer has grown into the nearby fatty tissue and the mediastinal pleura (the thin layer covering the space between the 2 lungs) (T1b).
-It has not spread to nearby lymph nodes (N0) or distant sites (M0).
+The tumor has grown into the nearby fatty tissue and the mediastinal pleura (the thin layer covering the space between the lungs) (T1b).
+The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0).

 II